xebiarohan/data-structure/Trees.md

     - It is little different from binary tree
     - Right child of the parent is greater than the parent
     - Left child of the parent is smaller than the parent
+    - Complexity is O(logN) for searching, removing, inserting
+    - Worst case is O(N) if all the nodes are in the same line and we want to search as it becomes a linked list
+    - Insert is better in linked list O(1) as we know the value of tail
+    - lookup and remove is better in binary search tree